 The report features Gerald Barry in Dublin and Kevin Rafter in Belfast and includes an interview with Taoiseach Bertie Ahern.

 Six weeks previously a deal was done by the politicians at Stormont together with the Irish and British governments.
-On Friday voters north and south went to the polls to give their verdict.
+Voters north and south went to the polls to give their verdict.
 By a huge majority in both parts of the island of Ireland, they said "yes" to the Good Friday Agreement.

-This special report was made available to international listeners in Africa, North America, Australia, and South East Asia, who were able to listen on short wave to this weeks programme marking the referenda outcomes.
+This special report was made available to international listeners in Africa, North America, Australia, and South East Asia, who were able to listen on shortwave to this weeks programme marking the referenda outcomes.

 A 'This Week' report broadcast on 24 May 1998.